prathers/eepcollect/Documentation/ExtPagecollector/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-Pagecollector is a pure Frontendtool that give visitors the possibility to choose some predefined TYPO3 pages for adding them to their own favorit-list like products in a basket from a webshop.
+Pagecollector is a Frontend tool that gives visitors the possibility to choose among predefined TYPO3 pages and add them to their own favorite list of pages.
+The list works a bit like ab webshop basket.
-Visitors can always obtain his favorite content, back in time.
-Basicly the idea was to provide exercises for scholars where teachers can collect and printout a favour selection of given themes.
-At least, it is possible to get one page, where the content of all preselected pages will be listed in predefined sorting.
-A printable version with cover sheet including structure of content and a pagebreak between all collected different pages and theirs content is the result of these extension.
+Visitors can always maintain his favorite pages, back in time.
+Basicly the idea is to provide pages and exercises for students, where teachers can collect and print a selection of given themes.
+When collecting is finihed, the teacher go to the basket pages, where the content of preselected pages will be listed in predefined order.
+A printable version with cover sheet, including structure of content and a pagebreak between all collected pages and their content, is the result of this extension.

-You could use it to let create visitors theirs own menues, by using by using HMENU(myMenu.special.list.data = global:HTTP\_COOKIE\_VARS \|
+You could use it to let visitors create their own menus, by using HMENU(myMenu.special.list.data = global:HTTP\_COOKIE\_VARS \|
 tx\_eepcollect\_pi1).